fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/README.md

 ## Access the worker node

 Access to the worker nodes is done from `wc.fnal.gov`.
-The following command obtains a shell session on an interactive worker node, with `HOME` set to the right value:
+The following command obtains a shell session on an interactive worker node, with `HOME` set to the right value.
+You also should specify `--constraint` to get the type of GPU you are looking for; for example, to get a machine with a `v100` GPU, use:
 ```
-HOME=/work1/accelsim/$(id -un) srun -A accelsim  --cpus-per-task=20  --unbuffered --pty  --partition=gpu_gce --nodelist=wcgpu04 --gres=gpu:1  /bin/bash -l
+HOME=/work1/accelsim/$(id -un) srun -A accelsim  --cpus-per-task=20  --unbuffered --pty  --partition=gpu_gce --constraint=v100 --gres=gpu:1  /bin/bash -l
 ```

-You may need to change wcgpu04 to another node number (wcgpu03 -- wcgpu06).

 ## Set up the working environment